 Yes, there are ways that screening data can be used to help you target intervention efforts, which I'll discuss in a future article.
 However, the goal of a screener isn't to give teachers the big picture for how best to help students.
 This is where the diagnostic assessments come in.

-Students who pop up with red flags on the screener should be progress monitored for a few weeks and/or administered a diagnostic assessment.
+Students flagged by the screener should be progress monitored for a few weeks and/or administered a diagnostic assessment.
 A diagnostic assessment digs deeper and helps you identify gaps in knowledge or skills.

 Diagnostic assessments are typically administered one-on-one and take longer to complete because they are looking for specific areas of strength and weakness.

 Many of the reading assessments given in school districts, like DRA or BAS, are diagnostic assessments.
-Some districts prefer to administer these to 100% of students, but realistically, this is unnecessary and requires a great deal of time away from instruction.
+Some districts prefer to administer these to 100% of students.
+However, this is unnecessary and requires a great deal of time away from instruction.

-With that being said, a screener is actually a tool designed to save you time by reducing the number of unnecessary diagnostic assessments you complete.
-Clearly, you CAN always do a diagnostic for a learner who isn't identified, but it affords you the luxury of considering the cost-to-benefit ratio for the instructional time taken by assessment.
+A screener saves you time when used as intended.
+It does this by reducing the number of unnecessary diagnostic assessments you complete.
+While you CAN always do a diagnostic for a learner who isn’t identified, it affords you the luxury of considering the cost-to-benefit ratio.
+Is the instructional time taken by assessment worth the data likely to be gleaned?

 What types of universal screening assessments are given for reading?

-While young learners will work through several measures of early literacy, the vast majority of students will be tested in two core reading skills – fluency and basic comprehension.
+Young learners will work through several measures of early literacy.
+However, you’ll test the vast majority of students in two core reading skills – fluency and basic comprehension.

 Reading Fluency

-Typically, fluency is assessed with a one-minute timed oral reading measure.
-This assessment is commonly called R-CBM.
+Typically, a one-minute timed oral reading measure assesses fluency.
+We commonly call this assessment R-CBM.

 For the purpose of universal screening, reading fluency is looked at only as words read per minute.
-While many argue this is a limited view of fluency, it is important to remember that universal screeners are only designed to help us identify where we need to dig deeper.
+Many argue this is a limited view of fluency.
+However, it is important to remember that universal screeners are only designed to help identify where we need to dig deeper.

 Reading Comprehension

 Comprehension is commonly assessed via a cloze passage, where a set of choices is provided for every seventh word.
-Depending on where you live and what screening tool your district uses, you might know this assessment as MAZE or DAZE.
+You commonly see these assessments called DAZE or MAZE.

 To complete this assessment, students are to select the word that makes sense in the passage.
-This assessment is also timed, and students work to complete as much as they can within the time limit.
+This assessment is also timed.
+Students work to complete as much as they can within the time limit.
 The entire assessment typically lasts three minutes.

-One of the biggest complaints I hear from teachers about the cloze format the simplicity.
-In other words, it doesn't test whether students can do any of the reading skills they've been taught.
+One of the biggest complaints I hear from teachers about the cloze format is the simplicity.
+In other words, we don’t assess students on the reading skills they’ve been taught.

 While this is true, it is important to remember that the goal of the universal screener is to catch students most at-risk of poor outcomes.
 The cloze format focuses on basic comprehension.
 In other words, can students follow along and comprehend a simple grade-level appropriate story?